ccase/Cowboys/README.md

 Testing your cowboy:
 To run the tournament, first fork the github repo and pull it to your computer.
-Once you have the repo downloaded, add your new cowboy class file to it, comppile everything (javac *.java) and then run the FightClub class (javc FightClub).
+Once you have the repo downloaded, add your new cowboy class file to it, compile everything (javac *.java) and then run the FightClub class (java FightClub).
 Leaderboard can be updated regularly.
 Looking at/copying the other cowboys in the github is considered cheating.

 Chump's up, let's do this.